Tinker-Twins/Camera-Calibration/README.md

 <b>Authors:</b> Tanmay Samak and Chinmay Samak

 ### Objectives:
-* Calibrate the camera to get its intrinsic parameters.
+* Calibrate a camera to get its distortion coefficients, intrinsic parameters and extrinsic parameters.

 ### Theory:
 Camera calibration computes the following parameters: